Recruitment and Selection Procedures

 23. The selection panel will plan the competition and agree the documentation during this stage.
 This will include holding a Planning Meeting.
 A representative from the Human Resources Office will also attend the meeting and will provide advice to the selection panel as required.

-24. The selection panel will discuss and agree the Job Specification and Information for Applicants booklet before the competition is advertised.
-When recruiting for generic roles, the Job Specification and assessment methods to be used in the recruitment competition will be agreed by SMG and provided to the selection panel before the competition is advertised.
+24. The selection panel will discuss and agree the Job Specification and Candidate Information Booklet before the competition is advertised.
+When recruiting for generic roles, the Job Specification and assessment methods to be used in the recruitment competition will be agreed by SMT and provided to the selection panel before the competition is advertised.

 25. The sift indicators, minimum standard (i.e. minimum score) for the shortlisting criteria, the interview questions including strength based questions, scoring scale and indicators will normally be agreed during the planning stage.
 If it is not possible, they must be agreed before the selection panel has sight of the applications.